 Online doctor visits offer a lot of flexibility to get information about an important aspect of your health and wellbeing – your vision correction options – with very little disruption to your schedule.
 It can happen whether you are working, traveling, or taking care of yourself at home.

 Knowing telehealth visits are more widely available, even for laser vision correction consultations, offers a terrific way to pursue the right vision correction option for your and your lifestyle.
-If you are looking for an eye doctor in your area to discuss laser vision correction options including LASIK, SMILE and PRK, check out RSC’s find-a-doctor feature.
+If you are looking for an eye doctor in your area to discuss laser vision correction options including LASIK, SMILE and PRK, RSC’s find-a-doctor is a place to start.